 Why Data Privacy Matters in App Design and Development

 A user’s personal data includes their contact details, login credentials, photos, biometric data, financial information, location, IP address and other information that can help identify a user.
-The fear of being pried on through these forms of personal information, and the risks of personal data being collected, leaked and sold to third parties without consent, are the reasons users are apprehensive about personal data collection.
+Users are apprehensive about personal data collection due to the fear of being pried on through these forms of personal information and the risks of personal data being collected, leaked, and sold to third parties without consent.

 80% of apps use collected personal data for internal marketing, promoting their own products in and outside the app and serving ads from third parties that pay for the service.— A study on invasive apps by pCloud

 According to a study conducted by pCloud, 80% of apps use collected personal data for internal marketing, promoting their own products in and outside the app and serving ads from third parties that pay for the service.
 Practices like these becoming commonplace over time, discreetly pushing boundaries, are the cause for concern among mobile app users.

 Trustworthy organizations create many apps that use personal data only for internal marketing and don’t misuse it.
 However, the risk of misuse by untrustworthy entities calls for strict data privacy regulations.
 Lawmakers, app stores, and developers should comply with these regulations.